wcDogg/knottyearth/basics/pineapple-type-reference.md

 A few years ago, [John Allwine](https://www.facebook.com/freakinsweetknots/) – creator of [Advanced Grid Maker](http://freakinsweetapps.com/knots/knotgrid/advanced.html) – was generous enough to help me learn about the pineapple interweave.
 Before you can use a tool like AGM, you need to decide how many strands or colors the knot will have and the ‘type’ of pineapple you want to tie.
 Here’s a quick reference for 2, 3, and 4 strand pineapple types.

+## The Big Idea

+A Pineapple Knot (PK) is two or more Turk's Head knots interwoven following a specific pattern.
+The **'type'** of pineapple refers its number of EQALLY SIZED and STACKED Turk's Head knots.
+These equally sized knots may or may not surround other, smaller Turk's Head knots.

+In the images below, the order of the colors is the same - which highlights how the type is what determines the final look of the knot.

+An idea not shown in the images below is that you can describe a PK as one type surrounding another type.
+For example, a 5-strand type II has two equally sized TKs surrounding three smaller knots.
+But how are those three arranged?

 ## 2-Strand Pineapple Knots